ABOUT Mr. T.

 Prior to joining the YHS staff, Bryan worked as an engineer for the City of Rome, NY, for the US Army Corps of Engineers in Hanover, NH and CACI MTL Systems, a defense contractor based at Wright-Patterson AFB in Dayton, OH and at the Air Force Superlab in Rome, NY.
 He received a commendation from the U.S. Under Secretary of Defense in 1996 for his work involving real-time warfare video processing design during the Bosnian War.

-Bryan co-coaches the varsity wrestling team at York High School, where he currently holds a 309-98 dual meet record over 22 seasons and is a Silver Certified Coach by USA Wrestling, the first within the State of Maine.
-Additionally, he has served as the USA Wrestling Coaches Liaison to the State of Maine and as the Southern Regional Director for the Maine Games.
+Bryan co-coaches the varsity wrestling team at York High School, where he currently holds a 334-98 dual meet record over 23 seasons and is a Silver Certified Coach by USA Wrestling, the first within the State of Maine.
+Additionally, he has served as the USA Wrestling Coaches Liaison to the State of Maine, the Southern Regional Director for the Maine Games, and currently serves as an at-large member of the USA Wrestling National Audit Committee.
 Bryan founded the York youth wrestling program in 2001.
 In 2011, he launched the Hammerhead Wrestling Club for youth through senior-level wrestlers in Maine and New England.
 He was selected in September 2012 as an assistant CAP coach to the US Jr. National Team competing at the FILA Jr. World Wrestling Championships in Pattaya, Thailand.
 (USA Wrestling Interview, Blog & Photos).
 Bryan also traveled in June 2008 to Nebraska as coach of the XXIV Maine-Nebraska Exchange Team, and has twice hosted Team Nebraska in York (2007, 2009).
 He also traveled to Las Vegas to cover the 2008 U.S. Olympic Wrestling Trials for the Maine Amateur Wrestling Alliance.
 (Blog & PhotoGallery).
 As an athlete and member of the prestigious Mohawk Valley Wrestling Club, Bryan was a Section III New York State freestyle champion and multiple Empire State Games qualifier, in both Olympic styles (freestyle and greco-roman).
 He was a 4-year varsity starter at Cicero-North Syracuse High School (Cicero, NY) and then wrestled at the University at Albany before becoming a member of the UAlbany's rugby team, which won the 1991 New York State Upstate DI Collegiate title.